burneme/Liedanzeiger/README.md

 Download the image file and use "Balena_etcher" and flash your µSD-card.
 Insert the card into the raspberry pi zero, connect HDMI-output to monitor and power on.

 ![balena](https://github.com/burneme/liedanzeiger/blob/main/balena.png)

+It is necessary for a proper start to have a connected, ready monitor.
+After boot time of approx. half a minute (rasp pi zero 2W), you should recognize a Wifi-station "StMartin", the password is set to "Epiphany", you can change it later.